ori-drs/ublox_driver/README.md

 You can use different software to change the configuration of the receiver firmware (e.g., the measurement frequency or which messages are broadcasted):
 * [**u-center**](https://www.u-blox.com/en/product/u-center) provides a graphical user interface for Windows.
 As of writing, _v22.07_ is the most recent version that supports the ZED-F9P chip.
 * [**ubxtool**](https://gpsd.gitlab.io/gpsd/ubxtool.html) is a Linux/MacOS command line tool that is part of [GPSd](https://gpsd.gitlab.io/gpsd/).
-To get the full functionality for the ZED-F9P, you need a recent version (which at the time of writing was not available when installing from `apt`).
+To get the full functionality for the ZED-F9P, you need a recent version (which at the time of writing was not available when installing from `apt` on Ubuntu 20).
 I built _GPSd v25.0_ from source following [these](https://gpsd.gitlab.io/gpsd/building.html) instructions:

 ```shell
 $ sudo apt install scons